Table of Contents

 Let’s check out the most common ukulele strings sizes:

 Soprano ukulele – This is the commonest uke dimension.
 The body measures 21 inches, and the scale is 13 inches long.
-These ukes are tuned in GCEA or ADF#B. These provide a bright sound, so coupling them with appropriate ukulele strings definitely has an effect on the sound they provide.
+Soprano ukes are tuned in GCEA or ADF#B. These provide a bright sound, so coupling them with appropriate ukulele strings definitely has an effect on the sound they provide.

 Concert ukulele – A bit larger, 23-inch body and 15-inch long scale, sounds a bit deeper, and might get louder than the soprano ukulele.
 The sound you get is pretty similar, so the same thing goes for the concert ukulele strings.
 Tuning – GCEA or ADF#B

-Tenor ukulele – That includes a 26-inch body and 17-inch scale makes this uke an excellent choice for anybody with slightly bigger hands.
+Tenor ukulele – Includes a 26-inch body and 17-inch scale makes this uke an excellent choice for anybody with slightly bigger hands.
 As far as sound goes, the bigger body can resonate extra, thus the sound is noticeably deeper and more resonant.
 These are mostly tuned in GCEA, ADF#B, or DGBE.